cairnsc/adtd/README.md

 ## Structure
 Suites of tests are categorized by the type of threat mitigation (for example, Cross-Site Scripting) and bundled into individual packages.
-Each test suite contains an test orchestrator, whose responsibility is to execute the tests in the suite.
+Each test suite contains an test orchestrator whose responsibility is to execute the tests in the suite.

 ### Test Execution
 Test execution always follows the same simple pattern:

-- Get the next test from the test orchestrator
+- Get the next test from the test orchestrator.
-- Prepare a Request by invoking the prepare method in the test
+- Prepare a Request by invoking the prepare method in the test.
-- Modify the Request as needed
+- Modify the Request as needed.
-- Invoke the execute method in the test to execute the test
+- Invoke the execute method in the test to execute the test.
-- Assert the test succeeded by invoking the assertResponse method in the test
+- Assert the test succeeded by invoking the assertResponse method in the test.

 ## Preparing tests
 In order to execute tests, information about how to access the resource being tested is needed.
 The RequestInfo class